 “With Lean Entries and their unique service concept, a combination of webinars and Entries, the digital fast-track tool into the medical device regulations, we give the local innovators a chance to excel in regulatory compliance early on and turn it into their competitive advantage.”

 The training series is held in English.
 It includes a series of online sessions focusing on regulatory topics that are common to all health tech innovators globally.
 Depending on the needs of the participants, the remaining of the series will be tailored to take into account topics most relevant for the local industry.

-Concurrently, the digital regulatory tool Entries, that starts off from a minute pathway into medical device qualification and classification, is freely available to all local startups, university innovators and students until the end of 2021.
+Concurrently, the digital regulatory tool Entries, that starts off from a minute pathway into medical device qualification and classification, is freely available to all local startups, university innovators and students.
 The number of trainees and Entries subscribers in the Tampere region averages over 100 individuals.
 The overall satisfaction rate of the ongoing training program has reached 8.8 on the scale from 1 to 10, training content reaching an average of 9.3.

 Heikki Pitkänen, the CEO and founder of Lean Entries describes:

 “This is why we want to collaborate with such innovative regions as Tampere.
 Regulations, just like funding rounds, take time and experience to master, and we can cut that time remarkably for the entrepreneurs by providing the regulatory knowledge in a format that can be digested in a snapshot.”